 Celiac disease patients report they experience more than just GI symptoms, growing dissatisfaction with the gluten-free diet as a sufficient treatment

-Beyond Celiac is taking the lead in presenting the patient perspective on celiac disease symptoms and the dissatisfaction with the gluten-free diet at an international meeting of celiac disease researchers and physicians in Sorrento, Italy.
+Philadelphia, PA — Beyond Celiac, the leading catalyst for a celiac disease cure, is taking the lead in presenting the patient perspective on celiac disease symptoms and the dissatisfaction with the gluten-free diet at an international meeting of celiac disease researchers and physicians in Sorrento, Italy.

 Two posters based on data gathered by Beyond Celiac directly from those who have celiac disease are being presented by Alice Bast, chief executive officer, at the International Celiac Disease Symposium.

 One poster shows that those with celiac disease report having more than just gastrointestinal symptoms when they are exposed to gluten and the other that there is growing dissatisfaction with the gluten-free diet as a sufficient treatment.

 Additionally, scientists whose research is being funded by Beyond Celiac are also presenting at ICDS.
 Michael Fitzpatrick, MD, of the University of Oxford, is giving an oral presentation on the investigation into the pathogenic role of so-called killer T-cells in celiac disease, work funded through the 2019 Beyond Celiac Established Investigator Award.